hyperledger/firefly/docs/reference/events.md

 Other steps in the process might include human decision making, private data from the core systems of one member, or proprietary business logic that one member is not willing to share.
-These steps are "non-deterministic" - you cannot predict the outcome, or be guaranteed to reproduce the same outcome with the same inputs in the future.
+These steps are "non-deterministic" - you cannot predict the outcome, nor be guaranteed to reproduce the same outcome with the same inputs in the future.

 The FireFly event bus is designed to make triggering these non-deterministic steps